donpdonp/flaredb/readme.md

   let user = idfx.loadFile(user_id)
 ```

-Use the index named 'user_id_date' for type 'location' to find a range of values for a user_id.
+Use the index named 'user_id_date' for type 'location' to find a range of values for a user_id
+between the date strings for 2018-08-01 and now.

 Note in the range query both the keys and values are returned.
 In a simple retrieve query the
 key is known beforehand, but in a range query the specific keys are part of the answer and
 can sometimes contain information to satisfy the query without loading the data object.

 ```javascript
   let index = schema['location'].indexes[0]
   let start = new Date("2018-08-01").toISOString()